TheCrowned/Post-Pay-Counter/readme.txt

 Easily handle authors' payments on a multi-author blog by computing posts' remuneration basing on admin defined rules.

 == Description ==
-Easily calculate and handle authors' pay on a multi-author blog by computing posts' remuneration basing on admin defined rules.
-The administrator can specify criteria upon which payments should be computed and the stats will immediately be viewable.
-Both a general view with all users and a specific one for a author are possible.
+Easily calculate and handle authors' pay on a multi-author blog.
+Set up the wished payment criteria and let the plugin compute posts payment.
+Stats are immediately be viewable.
+Both a general view with all users and a specific one for each author are possible.
 It can easily help you implement a revenue sharing/paid to write model for your business.

 [Plugin HOMEPAGE](https://postpaycounter.com)

-Features include:
+**Features include:**

 * Pay per post, word, visit ([tutorial](https://postpaycounter.com/pay-writers-per-visit-wordpress?utm_source=wprep&utm_medium=link)), image and comment (not mutually exclusive).
 * Pay with an incremental system (eg. each word is €0.01 => 100 words = €1) or with a zonal one (eg. from 200 to 300 words/visits it’s €2.00, up to 10 zones).
 * No account needed.
 Data is yours, no need to sign-up to anything really.
 * Old stats availability.
 View posts countings since the first written post, disregarding the plugin install date.
-A fancy date picker lets you shift between days and select the desired range.
+A fancy date picker lets you shift between days and select the desired range, or pick a ready choice (such as *This month*, *Last month*...).
+* Responsive and sortable stats: optimized stats page for mobile devices and sortable stats table.
 * Personalize user's settings, so that special settings only apply to a particular user.
-Different settings can be made viewable in the stats or hidden depending on your needs.
+Different settings can be made apparent in the stats or hidden depending on your needs.
 * Customizable permissions to prevent your users to see stats and use functions they are not supposed to.
 * Extend with your own custom implementation through hooks, filters and special API features ([learn more](https://postpaycounter.com/add-custom-payment-types-post-pay-counter-stats?utm_source=wprep&utm_medium=link)).
-* And... works with custom post types, narrow your payments only to chosen user groups, supports pagination and sorting, and even more!
+* And... works with custom post types, narrow your payments only to chosen user groups, supports pagination, and even more!

 [GitHub repository](https://github.com/TheCrowned/Post-Pay-Counter/) (wanna join us coding?)